boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    New branch in the GeoGig Navigator tree

-From this point forward, you can syncronise your changes to this new branch, adding new commits to it.
+From this point forward, you can synchronise your changes to this new branch, adding new commits to it.
 Later, if you wish, you can merge all your branch commits into the *master* branch.

-Once a branch is no longer needed, because it as been merged or because the testing didn't went well, you can remove it from the repository.
+Once a branch is no longer needed, because it has been merged or because the testing didn't go well, you can remove it from the repository.
 To delete a branch, right-click on it in the :guilabel:`GeoGig Navigator` and select the :guilabel:`Delete` option from the context menu.
 The branch will be deleted, as well as all the layers and commit information it contains.